 Surround yourself with parents who are real, and not just parenting for show.
 These are the parents who are willing to reveal their exasperation, impatience, exhaustion, and willingness to admit that at times they have no idea what they’re doing.
 But hopefully, these are the same people who really like parenting.
 They embrace the chaos, the not-knowing-it-all and are willing to seek out support from others when necessary.

-This parenting village, might be a mishmash of friends and family you’ve known for years, mixed in with new acquaintances that you’ve only just met because you have babies that are roughly the same age.
+This tribe, this parenting village, might be a mishmash of friends and family you’ve known for years, mixed in with new acquaintances that you’ve only just met because you have babies that are roughly the same age.
 It doesn’t really matter how you construct your parenting village, but it’s something to consider doing.
 You’ll realize in no time that you’re no longer the newbie, and that you feel better equipped to support someone else who is.

 And realizing that there might actually be others out there who are greener than you are?
 That’s a really nice feeling.